Maxence-Labesse/AutoMxL/README.md

 ```

 ### Other methods
-Since AML is pandas DataFrame inherited class, you can apply any DataFrame methods.
+Since AML is pandas DataFrame inherited class, you can apply any DataFrame methods on it.

-Note : copy() method applied on you AML object will return a DataFrame.
+Note : copy() method applied on AML object will return a DataFrame.
 If you need to make a copy of AML object, use duplicate() method instead.

 # Information